Plus how to use ride test vehicles before choosing to get on a ride.

 Once you’ve boarded a ride car or cabin, even if it’s not moving, do not try to get off without a cast member’s assistance.
 It’s extremely dangerous to try this.
 If the ride hasn’t begun to move yet and you want to get off, call to a cast member and let them know.
 If it’s possible, they may be able to let you get off.
 However don’t count on this as it usually won’t be possible.

 Once a ride begins to move, you cannot get off of it.
 This is very dangerous.
 Please realize that you must not do this.
+The rides are not designed for people to walk through.
+Some are even lifted off of the ground.
+All of the rides have sensors that tell cast members if someone has left the ride car.
+The rides usually stop until a cast member tells it to go again.

 I recommend that you make a decision prior to boarding and realize you’ll need to see it through once you’re boarded.